MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-alterroles.md

 Then you will apply those privileges to the `dev` role and alter or drop privileges as needed.

-1. Create a `qa_role` in your Materialize account.
+1. Create a second role your Materialize account:

    ```sql
    CREATE ROLE qa WITH CREATEDB;